Aspire students share lunch

-All students are assign to small learning communities lead by mentor teachers.
+All students are assigned to small learning communities led by mentor teachers.
+We call this our House Time.
 Students have been utilizing this time to stay up to date on their grades, volunteer for school beautification projects, and explore and discuss topics that impact their lives.
-Topics may include success, judgement, distractions, community awareness, and much more.
+Topics may include success, judgment, distractions, community awareness, and much more.
 Students are then given time to think about the video’s message and consider how it might relate to their lives and community.

 Aspire Academy offers a variety of programs to fulfill the requirements of the Michigan Merit Curriculum.
 We accept Freshmen through Seniors and beyond when needed.
 Our online curriculum is provided by Edgenuity.